Yao228/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py : Python script that prints “The Zen of Python”, by TimPeters, followed by a new line

 10-check_cycle.c : C program that checks if a singly linked list has a cycle in it

+100-write.py : Python script that prints a string with the function write from the sys module

+101-compile : 	Shell script that compiles a Python script file

+102-magic_calculation.py : Python function that replicates what a given Python bytecode does